tanben/generator-nrsynthetics-workspace/README.md

 ?
 Enter your admin Api Key NRAA-XXXXXXXXXXXXXXXXXXXXXXXXXXX

 ```
-The admin key will be stored in `.nrconfig.json`.
+A workspace is created called `synthetics-local`, the admin key will be stored in `.nrconfig.json`.

 ## Download / Upload monitor
 1. Download monitor by running this command: `npm run download` to upload `npm run upload`